skinnychenpi/IT5007Tutorial/Tutorial-5/README.md

 because there is another mongod server running at default port in another docker container.
 Therefore, it's **very likely** that when testing **scirpt/initMongo.js**, **scirpt/tryMongo.js**, **server/server.js**, you will encounter connection problems.

-The solution is to start mongod server use `sudo systemstl start mongod` first on your machine, and then go into these three files:
+The solution is to start mongod server use `sudo systemctl start mongod` first on your machine, and then go into these three files:

 **scirpt/initMongo.js**, **scirpt/tryMongo.js**, **server/server.js**